gmunumel/track-list-extractor/README.md

 # Track List Extractor

-This is a small project to extrach track information from https://www.1001tracklists.com/.
+This is a small project to extract track information from https://www.1001tracklists.com/.
 You only need to provide the url.

 ## Install Dependencies